-But we can help you get the compensation you need to be able to get back on your feet and carry on living your life in the most normal way possible.
+But an expert solicitor can help you get the compensation you need to be able to get back on your feet and carry on living your life in the most normal way possible.
 Compensation won’t take away the emotional and physical pain of being in a violent relationship, but it can:

-To find out whether you could make a claim, call us on 0800 234 6438 or fill in the online form below to arrange a call back.
+To find out whether you could make a claim, call a trained legal adviser on 0800 234 6438 or fill in the online form below to arrange a call back.

 When you submit your details, you'll be in safe hands.
 Our partners are National Accident Helpline (a brand of National Accident Law, a firm of personal injury solicitors regulated by the Solicitors Regulation Authority).
 They are the UK's leading personal injury service.
 Their friendly legal services advisers will call you to talk about your claim and give you free, no-obligation advice.
 National Accident Law may pay us a marketing fee for our services.